Jiboo/brief/README.md

 - General info (licenses, home and bug reporting pages, tags, ...)
 - How to build and test the repo through *tasks*
   - Try to get the less bash possible to be more portable, simplify build files and be more tool friendly.
+    - OK, clearly doesn't respect unix philosophy, but might open new ways of doing things in build systems.
+    - Projects should specify what to build, and not how to build.
   - Tasks can depend on other tasks (from this build file, it's dependencies, or system-wide tasks: exports).
   - Tasks rely on a toolchain and a set of inputs: sources, include dirs, build system exposed symbols...
     - Toolchains are language specific, but you could have in the same repo multiple tasks with different toolchains (useful for language bindings)